skypointcloud/cdp/docs/index.md

 - Automate privacy compliance (GDPR, CCPA etc.)
 - Export data to any application or data store.
 - Automate business processes usig APIs and SkyPoint Connector (e.g. Microsoft Teams and Power Platform)
+- Sensitive Data Vault - Just like with PCI compliance (e.g. Stripe), your application continues to work as it always has with its own data store.
+SkyPoint augments your existing data store by adding an additional data store for sensitive / regulated data.

 ## Sources (Import)